 \subsection{Initiality for 2--Signatures}

-Given a 2--signature $(S,A)$, we would like to conjecture that its category of representations has an initial object.
+Given a 2--signature $(S,A)$, we would like to exhibit an initial object in its associated category of representations.
 However, we have to rule out inequations which are never satisfied, since an empty category obviously does not not have an initial object.
-We restrict ourselves to inequations with an algebraic codomain:
+We restrict ourselves to inequations with a classic codomain: